Depression Symptom and Severity Questionnaire Test

 2/6

-Self-Harm Ideation (SI)
+Self-Harm Ideation (SHI)

 Assesses the presence and intensity of thoughts or behaviors related to self-harm or suicide as an additional symptom of depression.